naturzukunft/keycloak-springsecurity5-sample/README.md

 # naturzukunft's fork
 I just added a new docker-compose configuration for keycloak.
-Start it witzh:
+Start it with:
 `.../keycloak-springsecurity5-sample/src/main/docker$ docker-compose -f keycloak.yml up`

 Access the admin console (admin/admin):